-Earlier this year, I left my job in the fashion technology industry for the non-profit world.
-I am currently the Digital Marketing Manager at a local organization where I'm able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth in under-resourced neighborhoods.
+These days, I’ve found my home in the non-profit world as the Digital Marketing Manager at a local organization where I’m able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth.

 As an INFJ Myers-Briggs Personality Type (with an Altruistic Service Predictive Index Pattern), my ultimate goal in life is to leave the world a better place than I found it.
 I am a committed advocate for equity, access, and representation.
 I believe in authenticity, transparency, and ethical blogging through a lens of intersectional feminism and racial/social justice.